KariukiAntony/aws-cloud-infra/infra/README.md

       - In this app, we are provisioning two certificates.
         - 1. **Cloudfront:** This ensures a secure, encrypted connection between end **user's browser and the CloudFront edge location**
         - 2. **ALB:** ensures a secure, encrypted communication between **CloudFront edge location and Application Load Balancer.**
-      - Since cloudfront is not in the same region as the ALB, that's why we have two certificates.
+      - Since cloudfront is not in the same region as the ALB, that's why we have two ce  1. **** rtificates.

 ### CDN Module Components
   1. **CloudFront**